 How Pastina is Made: The Process

-Crafting pastina’s involves precision and care.
+Crafting patinas involves precision and care.
 Despite its simple ingredients, the process ensures consistency and quality in every tiny piece.
-Whether made traditionally by hand or with the help of modern machinery, each step contributes to pastina’s unique appeal.
+Whether made traditionally by hand or with the help of modern machinery, each step contributes to the patina’s unique appeal.

 1. Milling the Grains

 The journey begins with milling durum wheat into semolina flour.
-The milling process ensures a coarse yet uniform texture, which is crucial for forming the dough.
-The resulting semolina is golden in color and slightly granular, perfect for making pastina’s.
+The milling process ensures a coarse yet uniform texture, crucial for forming the dough.
+The resulting semolina is golden in color and slightly granular, perfect for making patinas.

 2. Mixing and Kneading

 Next, semolina is mixed with water to form a dough.
 The kneading process develops the gluten, giving the dough elasticity and strength.
-For enriched or gluten-free varieties, additional ingredients like eggs or alternative flours are incorporated at this stage.
+Additional ingredients like eggs or alternative flours are incorporated for enriched or gluten-free varieties at this stage.

 3. Shaping the Dough